amitshekhariitbhu/Fast-Android-Networking/README.md

 * Fast Android Networking Library uses connection pooling which reduces request latency (if HTTP/2 isn’t available)
 * Transparent GZIP shrinks download sizes
 * Fast Android Networking Library supports response caching which avoids the network completely for repeat requests

-### Why this library
-* Recent removal of HttpClient in Android Marshmallow(Android M) made other networking library obsolete.
-* No other single library do each and everything like making request, downloading any type of file, uploading file, loading image from network in ImageView, etc. There are libraries but they are outdated.
-* No other library provided simple interface for doing all types of things in networking like setting priority, cancelling, etc.
-* As it uses [Okio](https://github.com/square/okio) , No more GC overhead in android application.
-  [Okio](https://github.com/square/okio) is made to handle GC overhead while allocating memory.
-  [Okio](https://github.com/square/okio) do some clever things to save CPU and memory.
-* As it uses [OkHttp](http://square.github.io/okhttp/) , most important it supports HTTP/2.

 ### Difference over other Networking Library
 * In Fast Android Networking Library, OkHttpClient can be customized for every request easily.